EchoBox-Interactive-LLC/bnb-templater/README.md

 1. Make sure you have the [Microsoft Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.
 2. Make sure you have [Docker](https://www.docker.com/products/docker-desktop/) installed on your computer.
-3. Clone the repository (only this branch)
+3. Clone the repository

-Clone the starter from this repo from https://github.com/jvos415/AirBnB-Clone
+Clone this project from this repo from https://github.com/jvos415/AirBnB-Clone

 4. Open the repo in VS Code.
 5. Click "Open in Container" when VS Code prompts to open container in the bottom right hand corner.